ceholden/cedar-datacube/docs/source/credentials.rst

 You will need a Google account that has access to,

 * Google Earth Engine
+* PICK ONE OF THE FOLLOWING

+    * Google Drive
-* Google Drive OR Google Cloud Storage
+    * Google Cloud Storage

 .. _gee_creds_gee: